StephanMeijer/Apostolos/README.md

 ## Ok what is this bullshit exactly?

 Just a tool to use to track time in ical feeds.
-You can now track time in Google Calendar.
+You can now track time in calendar systems such as Google Calendar. **Please note:** as this stage only output from Google Calendar has been tested.

 ## And how do I use it?